 Tautoko Network – Ethnic, former refugee and migrant researchers

-The aim of this awheawhe is to identify key/common features that can be included in a submission about the StatsNZ Modernising the census approach and how it can meet the needs of ethnically diverse communities.
-We will start with some preliminary draft statements to build upon and iterate.
-Following this awheawhe – we will soundboard the outcomes of the session with experts in this space to evolve the template paragraphs.
-The outcomes of this mahi will then be generally shared as a resource for submission makers and will also contribute to the submission that will be made by Community Research.
+The aim of this awheawhe was to identify key/common features that could be included in a submission about the StatsNZ Modernising the census approach and how it could meet the needs of ethnically diverse communities.
+Following this awheawhe – we sound boarded the outcomes of the session with experts in this space to evolve the template paragraphs.
+The outcomes of this mahi were then shared as a resource for submission makers and also contributed to the submissions that were made on behalf of the Network and Community Research.

 Resources